AFFIRM Joins AIRWAY for an Evening of Storytelling in NYC

 AFFIRM is dedicated to solving gun violence through a public health approach: driving research, developing education, and building community.
 AIRWAY is a national organization dedicated to promoting community, support, and reflection among healthcare professionals through the art of storytelling.

-Robin Cogan, MEd, RN, NCSN is a Nationally Certified School Nurse (NCSN), currently in her 19th year as a New Jersey school nurse in the Camden City School District.
-Robin is the Legislative Chair for the New Jersey State School Nurses Association.
-She is proud to be a Johnson & Johnson School Health Leadership Fellow and past Program Mentor.
-She has been recognized in her home state of New Jersey and nationally for her community-based initiative called “The Community Café: A Conversation That Matters.”
-Robin is the honored recipient of multiple awards for her work in school nursing and population health.
-These awards include, 2019 National Association of School Nurses President’s Award, 2018 NCSN School Nurse of the Year, 2017 Johnson & Johnson School Nurse of the Year, and the New Jersey Department of Health 2017 Population Health Hero Award.
-Robin serves as faculty in the School Nurse Certificate Program at Rutgers University-Camden School of Nursing, where she teaches the next generation of school nurses.
-She was presented the 2018 Rutgers University – Camden Chancellor’s Teaching Excellence Award for Part-time Faculty.
-Follow Robin on Twitter at @RobinCogan.
+Robin Cogan, MEd, RN, NCSN, FNASN, FAAN is a Nationally Certified School Nurse, in her 24th year as a New Jersey school nurse in the Camden City School District.
+Robin is the New Jersey Director for the National Association of School Nurses.
+She is proud to be a Johnson & Johnson School Health Leadership Fellow and past program mentor.
+Robin has been honored by multiple awards for her work in school nursing and population health.
+She serves as faculty in the School Nurse Certificate Program at Rutgers University-Camden School of Nursing.
+Robin writes The Relentless School Nurse, a popular blog.
+Her extensive work in school nursing was included as a case study in the National Academies of Medicine Future of Nursing 2030 report.
+You can follow Robin on Twitter at @RobinCogan.